lu-jeremy/stlvp/README.md

 ## Overview
 This codebase implements the neural signal temporal logic vision planner (STLVP).
 STLVP builds on using signal temporal logic computation graphs (STLCG) for end-to-end visual navigation in robotics, using raw observation image inputs.

-This repository modifies training files in the [NoMaD: Goal Masking Diffusion Policies for Navigation and Exploration](https://github.com/robodhruv/visualnav-transformer/) project.
-Ensure that the STL functions are properly called in these files.
+This repository uses the goal-agnostic and goal-oriented visuomotor diffusion policy found in the [NoMaD: Goal Masking Diffusion Policies for Navigation and Exploration](https://github.com/robodhruv/visualnav-transformer/) project.
+Ensure that the STL functions are integrated properly in the functions calling NoMaD, specifically in train_utils.py, train_eval_loop.py, and train.py.

 ## Setup